Bitsquid: Autodesk Stingray

 In 2015, Bitsquid was retooled into Autodesk Stingray, which integrated with the company's game development toolchain, including 3ds Max, Maya, Mudbox, and Maya LT.
 Autodesk hoped to compete with other low-cost-to-enter game engines like Unreal Engine, Unity, and CryEngine.
 Stingray was offered on a monthly subscription basis and even packaged with some of the company's other offerings.

 In June 2017, Autodesk introduced Stingray as a 3ds Max plugin called 3ds Max Interactive.
 This feature allowed 3ds Max users to create virtual reality experiences.
-In December 2017, citing its inability to compete with Unreal Engine and Unity, Autodesk announced Stingray's end of sale and development as a standalone product, effective as of January 7, 2018.
+In August 2017, version 1.9 was released.
+This was the last version before Autodesk announced Stingray's end of sale and development as a standalone product in December 2017, citing its inability to compete with Unreal Engine and Unity, and was make effective as of January 7, 2018.
 3DS Max Interactive was discontinued on March 30, 2022.

 On February 8, 2024, Arrowhead Game Studios released Helldivers 2, a third-person co-op shooter built in Stingray, six years after official support ended.
 CEO Johan Pilestedt confirmed that the game had entered production before the shutdown in 2018.